smolang/SemanticObjects/manual/source/getting-started.rst

 The SMOL interactive REPL
 -------------------------

-SMOL programs are run and queried via a :term:`REPL`.
+SMOL programs are run and queried via the :term:`REPL`.
 Currently, the REPL offers the following commands:

 General Commands